 This move actually inspired her to take lots of fresh inspiration from the beautiful surroundings.
 The range now on sale includes natural, botanical and popular seaweed soaps, fragrant candles, bath bombs, beard and shaving soaps and much more

 Guided tour starting point is your personal opening to a mine of information about village history.
-It also opens you up to the villages traditions.
-Jana is originally from Canada is so passionate and enthusiastic guiding visitors through the village.
+It also opens you up to the village traditions.
+Jana, originally from Canada, is so passionate and enthusiastic to guide visitors through the village.
 Join one of her tours and you’ll gain valuable insights into what makes Clovelly such a unique place to visit in North Devon.

-Jana just loves sharing her knowledge, and you are bound to go away enlightened and enthused. always pre-book your tour as she is very busy.
-You will meet her at the guided tour starting point just by the donkeys.
-You can’t miss her as she will one in traditional dress.
-TripAdvisor added a number of amazing coments to her insertion but the one that sums there tours up is “taking a Clovelly Village Tour is a MUST.”
+Jana just loves sharing her knowledge, and you are bound to go away enlightened and enthused.
+Always pre-book your tour as she is very busy.
+You will meet her at the guided tour start point just by the donkeys.
+You can’t miss her when she wears a traditional dress.
+TripAdvisor added a number of amazing comments, but the one that sums these tours up is “taking a Clovelly Village Tour is a MUST.”

 To book your tour call Jana on 0797 413 4701 or email: email@example.com

-Lundy Island is Norse for island of puffins, and lies twelve miles off the coast from Clovelly.
+Lundy (Norse for island of puffins) lies twelve miles off the coast from Clovelly.
 This three and a half mile-long granite outcrop sits on the edge of the Atlantic Ocean, with nothing but sea between it and North America, three thousand miles away.
-You can book a trip from the Quay at Clovelly
+You can book a trip there from the Quay at Clovelly

-Clovelly is a historic fishing village with cobbled traffic free high street.
-It is build into a 400 ft high cliff and drops steeply past white washed cottages ablaze with flowers to its working Harbour.
+Clovelly is a historic fishing village with cobbled traffic-free high street.
+It is build into a 400 ft high cliff and drops steeply past white washed cottages ablaze with flowers to its working harbour.
 It is famous for donkeys, originally used to transport goods up and down the hill.
-The village also inspired Charles Kingsley to write the Water Babies and Westward Ho! during his time in the village Its Maritime history is vast linking to the Spanish Armada.
+The village also inspired Charles Kingsley to write the Water Babies and Westward Ho! during his time in the village Its maritime history links back to the Spanish Armada.

-The South West Coastal path leisurely rambles along this dramatic Coast line to the magnificent Gallantry Bower headland rising 400 feet above the sea.
-Exploring Black Church Rock with its two vast windows carved through the cliff by the tides, in Mouthmill Cove on the way to the Hartland penisula, once the haunt of smugglers and many shipwrecks.
+The South West Coastal path is a leisurely ramble along this dramatic coastline.
+It passes by the magnificent Gallantry Bower headland rising 400 feet above the sea.
+Explore Black Church Rock with its two vast windows carved through it by the tides.
+Mouthmill Cove on the way to the Hartland penisula, was once the haunt of smugglers and many shipwrecks.

-Clovelly countryside is rich in wildlife and is carfully managed to ensure that is is kept in its natural condition.
-Home to Badgers, Roe Deer and a variety of birds, butterflies and small mammals.
-There are spectacular seasonal displays of foxgloves, primroses, and bluebells.
+Clovelly countryside is rich in wildlife and carefully managed to ensure that is is kept in its natural condition.
+Home to badgers, Roe deer and a variety of birds, butterflies and small mammals.
+There are lovely seasonal displays of foxgloves, primroses, and bluebells.

-The New Inn is at the very heart of Clovelly, laying half way down the famous cobbled street.
-From the inception in the 17th Century.
-It has had a colourful life having being rebuilt and refurbished many times.
-Currently it is in the style of the Arts and Crafts.
-Many famous people have passed over the threshold.
-From Charlie Chapel to Prime ministers. choice with day visitors and for North Devon holidays and short breaks.
-Bedrooms are bright and airy and full of individual character following the arts and craft design and these days they each have en-suite luxury bathrooms.
-Consequently Seven rooms offer sea views or panoramic vistas across Bideford Bay, one has its own private balcony with delightful views of the cobbled street below, and three others open out onto a spacious balcony that also overlooks the street, ‘Up-a-Long’ and ‘Down-a-Long’.
+The New Inn is a choice for day visitors and for North Devon holidays and short breaks.
+The bedrooms are bright and airy and full of individual character following the arts and craft design and these days they each have en-suite bathrooms.
+Eight rooms offer sea or village views.
+One has its own private balcony with delightful views of ‘Up-a-Long’ the cobbled street.
+Three others open out onto a spacious balcony that also overlooks the street, ‘Up-a-Long’ and ‘Down-a-Long’.

-Mount Pleasant sits in this grassy knoll, that is known locally as Peace Park.
-This is a popular picnic spot with visitors to Clovelly.
-There are seats with spectacular views across Bideford Bay.
-The memorial has been erected to remember the Clovelly residents who lost their lives during the First World War.
-Mount Pleasant was donated to the National Trust by Clovelly’s benefactor Mrs Christine Hamlyn in 1921.
+Mount Pleasant sits on this grassy knoll, and is known locally as Peace Park.
+This is a popular picnic spot for visitors to Clovelly.
+There are benches to sit upon with spectacular views across Bideford Bay.

 Methodist chapel building with its whitewashed walls dates from around 1820.
 During the 18th century John Wesley inspired a strong Methodist movement in the West Country.
 His sermons were aimed at the heart as well as the mind.
 They seemed to make a direct appeal to Clovelly’s fishermen.
 Consequently they looked on the chapel more as a home than a church.